palomnyk/BioLockJ/mkdocs/user-guide/docs/Building-Modules.md

 	return isValid;
 }
 ```
-In the example above, the Humann2Parser module uses two properties that are not used by any super class. the call to `super.isValidProp( property )` tests the property if it is used by a super class.
-This class only adds checks only for its newly defined properties.
+In the example above, the Humann2Parser module uses two properties that are not used by any super class.
+The call to `super.isValidProp( property )` tests the property if it is used by a super class.
+This class only adds checks for its newly defined properties.
 Any property that is not tested, but is registered in the modules constructor will return true.
-This method is called through the API, and should be used to test one property at a time (in isolation) as if that is the only property in the config file.
+This method is called through the API, and should be used to test one property at a time as if that is the only property in the config file.
 Tests to make sure that multiple properties are compatiable with each other should go in the `checkDependencies()` method.

-###

 ## Using External Modules

-To use a module that you have created yourself or aquired from a third party, you need to do three things:
+To use a module that you have created yourself or aquired from a third party, you need to:

-1. Save the compiled code in a folder on your machine (the name of this folder does not matter), for example: `/Users/joe/biolockjModules/JoesMods.jar`
+1. Save the compiled code in a folder on your machine, for example: `/Users/joe/biolockjModules/JoesMods.jar`
 1. Include your module in the module run order in your config file, for example:<br>
 `#BioModule com.joesCode.biolockj.RunTool`
 <br>Be sure to include any properties your module needs in the config file.